charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 ```
 ##### main components of authentication and how it works
+- starts with having app use the express session object and setting up options to define session behavior
+- app.use(passport.session()) to initialize the passport and session middle wares
+- passport.use() to define what strategy you are going to use for authentication
 ##### passport
 - website: http://www.passportjs.org/
 - extended manual bc the main site documentation is lacking: https://github.com/jwalton/passport-api-docs